How to Maintain Accurate and Complete Chart Notes in Dentistry

 Dentistry

-Importance of Keeping Good Dental Records
+Elements of Complete Dental Records

 A complete dental record should include the following items: